bsamek/evergreen-wiki/Evergreen-Task-Statuses.md

 * Will Run - Task is in the task queue and will run in the future.
 Hasn’t been dispatched.
 * Pending - Pending tasks have unmet dependencies, but they will be queued to run.

-* Unstarted - Unstarted is assigned to a display task after cleaning up one of its execution tasks.
-This indicates that the display task is pending a rerun.

 * System Unresponsive - System unresponsive means that the task has failed because Evergreen has not heard from the agent on that host in a while.

 * System Timed Out - System timed out means that there was a timeout (exec_timeout_secs or timeout_secs was reached) and the running command was labeled "system" (as opposed to "test" or "setup").